 Medtronic’s DBS was the first to be FDA-approved for PD, in 1997.
 Over the past two decades, Medtronic has added newer systems with rechargeable and non-rechargeable batteries.
 Rechargeable batteries may last up to 15 years but require regular recharges.
 Non-rechargeable devices last, on average, about three to five years, depending on an individual’s settings.
 A person with this Medtronic DBS device can undergo most MRI scans safely when certain conditions are met.

-The Abbott St. Jude Medical Infinity DBS was FDA-approved for Parkinson’s in 2016.
+The Abbott Infinity DBS was FDA-approved for Parkinson’s in 2016.
 The Infinity brain leads allow “directional stimulation,” which is a potentially increased ability to steer electrical stimulation toward symptoms and away from side effects.
 Abbott DBS operates with Apple iOS software and controllers for a possibly more familiar interface and easier programming experience.
+Abbott’s new technology, the first of its kind in the United States, also allows people with these devices to communicate with their clinician and receive DBS adjustments remotely, from their home or other location with WiFi or cellular access.
 People with this Abbott DBS system may have most MRI scans safely when specific procedures are followed.

 Boston Scientific Vercise